Table of contents

 Combination Resume

-Also known as hybrid resumes, combination resumes are part chronological resume, and part functional resume.
+Also known as a hybrid resume, a combination resume is part chronological resume, and part functional resume.
 People often choose a combination resume because they follow a similar format to chronological resumes, making it easier for hiring managers to scan the resume and find the information they’re looking for.
 But combination resumes also place more emphasis on your skills and abilities instead of your chronological work history.

 The top third of the resume is your contact information and professional summary.
 After that, you include a skills section, similar to a functional resume.
 However, it’s not as long or in-depth as a functional resume.
 You can group your skills by type or list them.